np25071984/battleships/README.md

     a.
 Remember cells that were shot

     b.
-Once a ship is found focus on destroying it and mark surrounding cells as checked
+Once a ship is found the AI focuses on destroying it and mark surrounding cells as checked.
+If there is only one ship section discovered then we have four options for the next shot.
+If there are more then one sections, we have only two options for shot (since ships are straight lines)

     c.
 Before each shot scan all cells and mark them `useless` if it isn't possible to fit there the smallest survived ship.
 Nest rounds we skip such `useless` cells